atimpone/aws-foundation-journey/1-dev-environments/1-1-requirements.md

 This document introduces the typical requirements for your inital formal development environments and the supporting foundation.

-Based on AWS’ extensive experience with customers progressing on their journey to the cloud, customers typically require the following capabilities when establishing their initial formal development environments.
+Organizations typically require at least the following capabilities when establishing their initial formal development environments.

-These are the typical bare minimum requirements to address when setting up formally managed development environments.

 A separate set of guides address a series of [fast follow-on capabilities](../2-fast-follow-ons/README.md) that might be required up front depending on your organization's needs.